DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2 Soldering Instructions/README.md

 2. The 16x 500 ohm resistors are actually 68 Ohm resistors.
 It's all I had.
 If you want to substitute for different values by all means do.
 3. All female header sockets & stacking headers on the Pico W.
 4. 28-pin DIP sockets and press fit the MCP23017 chips in them.
 5. Solder jump all 6 I2C address pads.
-The MCP chips will provide wild results if those pads are left floating, solder them all.
+The MCP chips will provide wild results if those pads are left floating unjumped.
 Each MCP23017 has hex address 0x20, 1 per I2C bus (a mistake since there are only 2 busses).
 6. The optoisolator chip (no DIP socket included) must be soldered directly to the board.
 7. Do not attempt to pre-tin the pads for the TRS midi jacks.
 There are alignment holes.
 Press fit the jacks and solder in place.
 8. 4.7K and remaining resistors and small round capacitor.